ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # Setting up the Raspberry Pi lazy

-This short HowTo is for the lazy guys who aren't adventurers.
+~~This short HowTo is for the lazy guys who aren't adventurers.
 Just [download this image](https://drive.google.com/drive/folders/1jEfDOJIkxnNSgx5FvXF2xUvo7-5Dww_1?usp=sharing), burn it onto your RPI's SD >= 4gb and feed it to your RPi.
 Done.
 Boooring! :stuck_out_tongue_winking_eye:
 After it's first boot a script is run which expand it's filesystem to the full size of your SD and reboots another time.
 After the second boot you should see the "tty2tft" logo some seconds later.
-SSH is enabled, the username is "tty2rpi" with passwort "1" (all without quotes).
+SSH is enabled, the username is "tty2rpi" with passwort "1" (all without quotes).~~

+Link and image are still working, but maintaining two paths isn't reliable.
+You'd better take a manageable learning curve with manual installing.

 ---